Curriculum Guide

 (Offered first semester) (1 SEMESTER/0.5 credit) Grades 11-12

 The poet Naomi Shihab Nye has said, “Poetry [is] more necessary than ever as a fire to light our tongues.”
-This course will work to provide that critical space for students to find poems and poets that offer a source of comfort, recognition, and “fire.”
-The primary focus of this course will be devoted to students writing their own original work and workshopping one another’s poems in small groups and as a class.
-In order to learn and gain inspiration for our own work, we’ll read and closely study poems from a variety of writers.
-Studying poetry carefully and patiently doesn’t have to smother a student’s love for a poem.
-Rather, when done gleefully, and with an open and curious mind, the study of poetry can—and really should—enable a student to discover, deepen, and enrich such love.
-What we won’t be doing, in other words is “tying the poem to a chair with rope/ and torturing a confession out of it.”
-What we will be doing is “taking a poem/ and holding it up to the light/ like a color slide” and “pressing an ear against its hive.”
+This course will aim to provide that critical space for us to study poems and poetic craft–noticing what most sets that “fire” toward our own creative and academic pursuits.
+The course will primarily function as a poetry workshop–where we read from mentor poets, write our own poems, and then workshop them.We’ll read and closely study a variety of poetic work, spanning a range of literary periods.
 Students will write poetry in a variety of styles (in free-verse and in traditional and experimental forms).
 The school’s Visiting Poet Series will also feature in our course, particularly in our work with the current year’s visiting poet.
 We will also meet with various local poets and scholars.
+To culminate the course, students will create a manuscript of their work and will present their work at a final poetry reading.

-Poets studied may include Elizabeth Bishop, Seamus Heaney, Emily Dickinson, Kevin Young, Shakespeare, e.e. cummings, Yusef Komunyakaa, Gwendolyn Brooks, Mary Oliver, and Billy Collins.
+Poets studied may include Elizabeth Bishop, Seamus Heaney, Emily Dickinson, Kevin Young, Shakespeare, e.e. cummings, Yusef Komunyakaa, Gwendolyn Brooks, Mary Oliver, Terrance Hayes, Ada Limo´n, and Danez Smith.

 • Reading and Writing Across Genres